-The overview page gives you a brief look of your current network status, allows you to switch to another network or create a new one.
+The overview page gives you a brief look of your current network status and allows you to switch to another network or create a new one.

-- Under the current network name you can see the number of hierarchy levels, the total number of network nodes as well as the total number of sales nodes (last hierarchy level).
+- Under the current network name you can see the number of hierarchy levels, the total number of network nodes as well as the total number of sales nodes (nodes of the lowest hierarchy level).

-- On the bottom right you can see useful information messages having to do with data integrity & synchronization issues.
+- On the bottom left you can see useful information messages having to do with data integrity & synchronization issues.

 You can easily create a new network by pressing this button.
 The following form appears: